Comparison

 How Do the Costs of GLP-1 Treatment and Bariatric Surgery Compare?

-Bariatric surgery costs $15,000-$35,000 upfront while GLP-1 medications cost $300-$1,500/month ongoing.
-Weight Method offers GLP-1 treatment starting at $297/month, far below surgery's total cost.
+Bariatric surgery costs $15,000-$35,000 upfront as a one-time procedure, while GLP-1 medications are an ongoing monthly cost.
+Weight Method offers GLP-1 treatment starting at $154/month as an all-inclusive subscription.

 The financial comparison between GLP-1 medications and bariatric surgery involves different cost structures — one-time surgical costs versus ongoing medication expenses.